MT4 Template Trading System

 Creating a Oil System - Oil System Template Examples

-So the question is how can a trader come up with oil trading systems that work like the oil system example above and how does one write it's oil rules? to write the oil system rules follow the steps below.
+So the question is how can a trader come up with oil systems that work like the oil system example above and how does one write it's oil rules? to write the oil system rules follow the steps below.

 To come up with these set of oil rules we use the following seven steps.

-1. Choose your Chart Time-frame
+1. Choose your Chart Time Frame

 This first step depends on how many hours you want to dedicate to crude oil.
-Whether you prefer sitting in front of the computer constantly for several hours analyzing short oil chart time frames OR you prefer setting up your oil charts using bigger chart time frames once or twice a day.
+Whether you prefer sitting in front of the computer constantly for several hours analyzing short chart time frames OR you prefer setting up your charts using bigger chart time frames once or twice a day.
 Choosing a chart time frame will mainly depend on what type of trader you are.

-While testing your new oil trading system you may want to find out about its performance on different chart time frames and then choose the most accurate and profitable chart time frame for you.
+While testing your new trading system you may want to find out about its performance on different chart time frames and then choose the most accurate and profitable chart time frame for you.

-The goal of a trader is to get into the trade as early as possible and take maximum advantage of crude oil price moves.
+The goal of a trader is to get into the trade as early as possible and take maximum advantage of crude price moves.

-Moving Average Crossover Technique
+MA Crossover Technique

 4. Finding entry and exit points

-Once technical indicators are chosen so that one indicator gives the signal & another indicator confirms the signal, it's time to enter a crude oil trade transaction.
+Once technical indicators are chosen so that one indicator gives the signal & another indicator confirms the signal, it's time to enter a crude trade transaction.

-Aggressive traders enter a trade transaction immediately without waiting for the current crude oil price bar to close.
+Aggressive traders enter a trade transaction immediately without waiting for the current crude price bar to close.

-Other traders wait until the current crude oil price bar is closed and then enter the trade transaction if the trade setup has not changed and the oil signal remains valid.
+Other traders wait until the current crude price bar is closed and then enter the trade transaction if the trade setup has not changed and the signal remains valid.
 This method is more considerate and prevents additional false entries and fakeout whipsaws.

 Generating Trade Signals

-For exits, a trader can either set an amount that wants to earn per trade or use technical tools that help to set profit goals like Fibonacci expansion tool or set a protective stop loss depending on the oil market volatility at any given time.
-Alternatively a trader can exit when the indicators give an opposite trading signal.
+For exits, a trader can either set an amount that wants to earn per trade or use technical tools that help to set profit goals like Fibonacci expansion tool or set a protective stop loss depending on the market volatility at any given time.
+Alternatively a trader can exit when the indicators give an opposite signal.

-5. Calculate risks in each Oil trade setup
+5. Calculate risks in each trade setup

 In Oil, you must calculate your risk for each trade.
-Serious traders will only enter and look to open an order if the risk to reward ratio is 2:1 or more.
+Serious traders will only enter and look to open an order if the risk to reward is 2:1 or more.

-If you use a high risk to reward ratio like 2:1, you significantly increase your chances of becoming profitable in the long run.
+If you use a high risk to reward like 2:1, you significantly increase your chances of becoming profitable in the long run.

-The Risk-Reward Chart below shows you how:
+The Risk-Reward Chart below highlights you how:

 Crude Oil Money Management Reward Risk Chart - Example Template Trading System

 In the first example of Risk-:-Reward Ratio, you can see that even if your oil system only won 50% of your trades, you would still make profit of $10,000.
-Read more on this oil money management oil topic: Here Crude Trading Money Management Guidelines - MT4 Template Trading System and Crude Oil Money Management Techniques - Template Trading System Example.
+Read more on this oil money management oil topic: Here Oil Trading Money Management Guidelines - MT4 Template Trading System and Crude Oil Money Management Techniques - Template Trading System Example.

 6. Write down the oil systems oil rules and follow them